 SEA concluded that the proposed construction would not have adverse effects on surface water resources or wetlands.
+No wetlands are located within 500 feet of the proposed connection.
 Alteration of river embankments or flows is not expected as a result of constructing the proposed connection.
-No flooding concerns are associated with the project area.
-Construction activities could potentially cause a temporary increase in sediment loads entering adjacent waterbodies.
-The wetlands within 500 feet of the proposed connection could be affected by runoff from the construction area.
-Construction specifications for the new connection would incorporate provisions for environmental protection (including appropriate measures for sediment and erosion control) as required by jurisdictional agencies and federal, state, and local permitting authorities.
+No flooding concerns are associated with the project area, which is located approximately 50 vertical feet above the Great Miami River.
+Construction activities would potentially cause a temporary increase in sediment loads entering adjacent water bodies.
+Because the planned area of construction is greater than five acres, CSX will be required to implement a storm water pollution prevention plan.
+The construction specification for the new connection would incorporate provisions for environmental protection (including appropriate measures for sediment and erosion control) as required by jurisdictional agencies and federal, state, and local permitting authorities.